Charting with Lightswitch

 If we dive into the code:

-It seems like a lot to do this, and it is.
-You could make this easier by wrapping this in a custom Lightswitch control which would give you GREAT reuse, but that is a lot of work too.
-In the long run if you use lots of charts you will save time by building the custom control – but if you need just one or two this is a little quicker and less learning.
+It seems like a lot of work, and it is!
+You could make this easier by wrapping it in a custom LightSwitch control, which would give you great reuse, but that’s a lot of work too.
+In the long run, if you use many charts, you’ll save time by building the custom control—but if you only need one or two, this is quicker and less of a learning curve.

-Below you will find a link to the sample product I used to create all the charts and it has all the code in it too, if you are looking for it.
-Make sure you have Nuget installed before you use it!
+Below, you’ll find a link to the sample project I used to create all these charts—it includes all the code too.
+Make sure you have NuGet installed before you use it!